 Hypertrophic scars (widened) scars are usually the result of tension or poor wound healing, and are often amenable to scar revision.
 They are characterized by thick groupings of red, raised scar tissue within the border of a wound.
 Hypertrophic scars may become larger, thicker, and more uncomfortable over time.

 Keloid scars typically develop where there is less fatty tissue.
 They are characterized by a raised, dark scar that extends beyond the border of the wound and may “pucker” or become itchy/painful.
 They also tend to occur in areas where a foreign body was present, such as an earring.

 Developing over a large section of skin, contracture scars are usually the result of a burn.
 This type of scar “pulls” the tissues together, often creating a tight sensation that may restrict movement.

 As the most painless and least visible scars, most normotrophic scars develop from “good” healing.
 These scars are discolored, but not very visible.

 Surgery of any kind has the potential to leave a scar behind, but with proper home care and/or scar revision, many scars can be greatly improved.

 Scar Revision with Dr. Reitzen

-If you have a scar or scars that you’re interested in scar revision in Upper East Side, we encourage you to contact us to set up your consultation with Dr. Shari Reitzen.
+If you're interested in scar revision in Upper East Side, we encourage you to contact us to set up your consultation with Dr. Shari Reitzen.
 With locations in Tribeca and Manhattan’s Upper East Side, Dr. Reitzen is now more accessible than ever.
 As a double board-certified surgeon in Plastic Surgery and Otolaryngology-Head and Neck Surgery-Dr. Reitzen puts her patients first and closely listens to achieve their desired results.
 She is known for her professional, straightforward manner and warm bedside manner.
 If you’re in the Tribeca or Upper East Side area, reach out to us today.